Chineseleave/QT-VDBRender/README.md

 3: In QtCreator init build project CMAKE_TOOLCHAIN_FILE = "$YourPath/vcpkg.cmake"

-4: in mainwindow.cpp point your vdbFile. !enjoy
+4: in mainwindow.cpp point your vdbFile. !enjoy it